FrankFK/FrankFK.github.io/_posts/2024-04-22-sample-post-2.md

 ---
 layout: posts
-title: Sample Post 2
+title: Blogging with Markdown
 tags: GitHub Blogging
 excerpt_separator: <!--more-->
 ---

-This first paragraph is in the blog list.
+You can use Markdown (md) files to write blog articles.

 <!--more-->

-Everything from here on is not in the blog list.
+This is just a random text.
+Just to show what a blog looks like in GitHub.